-1. Any employee who believes he/she has been harassed or discriminated against (as such terms are defined in Section 1.A.
-1-3) is encouraged to try to resolve the problem by informing the individual(s) that the behavior is unwelcome or offensive and by requesting that the behavior stop.
-This shall not prevent the employee, however, from making an immediate formal complaint to the HRO/Title IX Coordinator.
+- 1. School employees are required to promptly make a report to the HRO/Title IX Coordinator if they have reason to believe that a student has been discriminated against or harassed. - 2.
+Students and others who believe that they, or another student has been harassed or discriminated against should report their concern promptly to the HRO/Title IX Coordinator, or to the building principal (who will report the matter to the HRO/Title IX Coordinator.

-2. Any employee who believes he/she has been harassed or discriminated against should report their concern promptly to the HRO/Title IX Coordinator.
-Written reports are preferred, but not required.
-A written complaint must include basic information concerning the allegation of harassment or discrimination (i.e., date, time, location, individual(s) who alleged engaged in harassment or discrimination, description of allegation).

-3. Employees who are unsure as to whether unlawful discrimination or harassment has occurred or who need assistance in preparing a written complaint, are encouraged to discuss the matter with the HRO/Title IX Coordinator.

-4. Employees will not be retaliated against for reporting suspected discrimination or harassment or for participating in an investigation.
-Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary measures, up to and including dismissal.
-5. Any employee who believes he/she has been discriminated against or harassed is encouraged to utilize the District's complaint procedure.

-Employees also have the right to report incidents of discrimination or harassment directly to the police; the New Hampshire Commission on Human Rights, 2 Chenell Drive, Concord, NH 03301-8501 (telephone: 603-271-2767); the Boston Area Office of the U.S. Equal Employment Opportunity Commission, John F. Kennedy Federal Building, 475 Government Center, Boston, MA 02203 (telephone: 1-800-669-4000); and/or, the federal Office for Civil Rights, Regional Director, U.S. Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02110-1491 (telephone: 617-289-0111).
+- 3. The individual making the report must provide basic information in writing concerning the allegation of harassment or discrimination (i.e., date, time, location, individual(s) who alleged engaged in harassment or discrimination, description of allegation) to the HRO/Title IX Coordinator. - 4.
+If an individual is unsure as to whether unlawful discrimination or harassment has occurred, or who need assistance in preparing a written complaint, they are encouraged to discuss the matter with the HRO/Title IX Coordinator. - 5.
+Individuals will not be retaliated against for reporting suspected discrimination or harassment, or for participating in an investigation.
+Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary action, up to and including discharge for employees, and expulsion for students. - 6.
+Individuals are encouraged to utilize the school district's Complaint Procedure.
+However, individuals are hereby notified that they also have the right to report incidents of discrimination or harassment directly to the New Hampshire Commission for Human Rights, 2 Chenell Drive, Unit 2, Concord, NH 03301-8501 (telephone: 603-271-2767) and/or to the federal Office for Civil Rights, Regional Director, U.S. Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02110-1491 (telephone: 617-289-0111).